shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 Next is the Testing program.
 Don't worry, we'll fast forward to the next section.

-## Writing tests for blog program
+# Writing tests for blog program

 Before we dive into writing test cases, every test needs an initialized blog, a brand new user, and a post.
 To avoid repetition, we will create 3 simple reusable utility functions.

-- createBlog - initialize new Blog account
+- `createBlog` - Initialize new Blog account
-- createUser - create a new User
+- `createUser` - Create a new User
-- createPost - create new Post
+- `createPost` - Create new Post

 **createBlog.js**